- a smart business person

 - Human interactions are more important than numbers or procedures.

-- At the heart of most business disasters is an unacknowledged conflict of interest.
+- At the heart of most business disasters is a conflict of interest.

 - If you strive for anything, strive for transparency.